You are here

 • in-situ x-ray and neutron diffraction applied to SMAs.

-The SMA research lab I founded and built with my colleague Vaclav Novak in the Institute of Physics CAS in 1995 has gradually developed into the present Functional Materials and Composites research group currently headed by L. Heller.
-The FMC research group currently focusses on the improvement of fatigue performance of NiTi alloys.
+The SMA research lab I founded and built with my colleague Vaclav Novak in the Institute of Physics CAS in 1995 has gradually developed into the present Department of Functional Materials lead by Dr. L. Heller

 Publication Record